GoogleCloudPlatform/microservices-demo/docs/development-guide.md

     kind get clusters
     kubectl config use-context kind-hipster
     ```

-#### 2. Verify that you're connected to the respective control plane.
+#### Verify that you're connected to the respective control plane.
 ```sh
 kubectl get nodes
 # you should see the nodes in your local cluster
 ```

+### 2. Configure service account and deploy workloads
 #### 3. Create a _GCP IAM Service Account_ in your Google Cloud Project
 - Set the environment variable `PROJECT_ID` with the ID of the GCP project
 you are using.